bobboteck/GP2Y0D8xxZ0F/README.md

 ## PCB design
 ![View of Front Board](https://github.com/bobboteck/GP2Y0D8xxZ0F/blob/master/images/scheda-sensore-top.png "View of Front PCB")

-How explained before, the PCB design was tinked not for a small possible size, but to leave, to those who will have to mount it, the freedom to choose whether to use SMD or PTH components.
+How explained before, the PCB design was tinked not for a small possible size (approximately 24x27 mm), but to leave, to those who will have to mount it, the freedom to choose whether to use SMD or PTH components.
 The following picture is a 3D render of PCB, not all component have a 3D module, but you can see the board design.

 ![3D render](https://github.com/bobboteck/GP2Y0D8xxZ0F/blob/master/images/GP2Y0D8xxZ0F.jpg "3D render")